Nidhisingh274/Claude-AI-60-Day-Challenge/Day3/day3.md

 ### 1. Vanilla Prompt (No Role)
 * **Prompt Used:** "What are the biggest challenges in transitioning a multi-agent AI system from a local prototype to a production environment?
 Specifically, explain how to prevent hallucination cascades when agents are executing multi step tasks autonomously."
-* **Output Observation:** Provided a textbook overview of generic mitigation strategies, such as using structured output contracts and injecting grounding checkpoints.
-It lacked specific technical implementation details or business context.
+* **Output Observation:** Outlined 7 core strategies to prevent cascades, such as using structured output contracts, confidence propagation, and grounding checkpoints.
+While solid, it did not adapt to specific business or deep architectural code-level constraints.

 ### 2. The Founder Persona
 * **Prompt Used:** "Act as a Tech Startup Founder who is building an enterprise SaaS product...
 Frame your answer around business risks, maintaining customer trust, system reliability, and minimizing operational costs."
 * **Output Observation:** The system shifted its focus entirely to business risk, prioritizing customer trust, SLA penalties, and operational cost reduction.
-It emphasized that a hallucination cascade in a financial workflow can trigger immediate contract reviews[cite: 2].
+It emphasized that a hallucination cascade in a financial workflow can trigger immediate contract reviews.

 ### 3. The Lead AI Engineer Persona
 * **Prompt Used:** "Act as a Lead AI/ML Engineer...
 Focus your answer on architectural design, managing context windows in RAG pipelines, implementing fallback mechanisms (e.g., using LangGraph), and ensuring system observability for debugging."
 * **Output Observation:** Delivered highly actionable architectural depth, detailing Pydantic schemas for inter-agent contracts, LangGraph state routing, and setting strict RAG context budgets.
-It highlighted the need for hierarchical retrieval and explicit verification layers[cite: 3].
+It highlighted the need for hierarchical retrieval and explicit verification layers.

 ## 🧠 The Meta-Learning
 An LLM's output is bounded by the lens it is given.
 The same core question yields completely different value depending on the persona constraint. **To extract scalable architecture designs, prompt like an engineer; to assess deployment viability, prompt like a founder.**